 The Playing Field

 It is only feasible that the Native American tribes be given a chance to enter the cannabis market.
 They should not be excluded.
 In fact, the market and industry could benefit from their business input.
-To learn more about the cannabis market, visit the Cannabis Training University.
+To learn more about the cannabis market, visit the Cannabis Training University's online weed classes.